martinaalvera/Documentation/admin_documentation/dashboard/config_json.rst

 Basic configuration
 ===================

-The dashboard configuration file can be is located at ``/etc/orchestrator-dashboard/config.json``, to make configuration changes.
+The dashboard configuration file can be located at ``/etc/orchestrator-dashboard/config.json``, to make configuration changes.

 ::